aergoio/guide/source/smart-contracts/lua/reference.md

 - limit the call depth of call or delegatecall in one transaction to 5

 ### pcall(fn, args...)
-It is an error handling function that works just like pcall in Lua.
+It is an error handling function that works just like `pcall` in Lua.
-The difference is that when the called function fails, no error is raised and the contract execution continues.
+For both functions, when the called function fails, no error is raised and the contract execution continues.
 It just returns `false` to indicate the failure.

+The difference is that with `contract.pcall` when an error occurs the state and balance modified by the called function rolls back to the state before the call.

-If no `pcall` is used, then the contract execution stops on exceptions.
+If no `pcall` or `contract.pcall` is used, then the contract execution stops on exceptions.

 ```lua
 success = contract.pcall(contract.send, "Amh4S9pZgoJpxdCoMGg6SXEpAstTaTQNfQdZFsE26NpkqPwmaWod", "1 AERGO")